snowdrop/spring-boot-quickstart-istio/README.md

 ## Istio and Say plus Greeting Microservices

-The following instructions will let you to install 2 Spring Boot applications where the first is part of the Istio Site mesh `this is the Say Service` while the second that we call `Greeting service` is deployed as a standalone microservice.
+The following instructions will let you to install 2 Spring Boot applications, top of the Istio Site mesh where the `Say Service` is calling the
+ `Greeting service` to get as response `Hello World`.

-When, an external HTTP client will consume the service using either `curl` or `httpie` tools, then the following actions will take place :
+When, an external HTTP client will consume the service using either `curl` or `httpie` tools, then the HTTP request will be propagated as such :

 _HTTP Client -> issue http request to call the `http://say-service/say` endpoint exposed by the Istio Ingress Proxy -> Route and address of the Say Service is resolved
 -> request forwarded to the Envoy Proxy -> Pass HTTP Request to Say Service running within the pod -> Call the `http://greeting-service/greeting` service running within another pod -> Populate response which is returned_

-To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we will use the Fabric8 Maven Plugin using a new Enricher module called `istio-enricher`.
+To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to ththe Envoyis Proxy, we will use the Fabric8 Maven Plugin using a new Enricher module called `istio-enricher`.

 Remarks: